Torreskai0722/RT-BEV/doc/run.md

 - Ensure that all the ROS nodes are communicating correctly by verifying that no errors appear in any of the terminals.
 - The system processes camera images in real-time, so make sure the camera streams are active and correctly configured before running the inference.

----

-This guide should get **RT-BEV** up and running for both Docker and non-Docker users.
-Let me know if you need further details!